Insecticides and Pesticides: Organochlorines, Organophosphates and Carbamates

 Clinical syndrome and antidotes

-The clinical syndrome of OP and carbamate poisoning splits into three compartments NTA tests as a cluster.
+The clinical syndrome of OP and carbamate poisoning divides into three compartments.

 Muscarinic effects are remembered by DUMBELS (Diarrhoea, Urination, Miosis, Bradycardia / bronchorrhoea / bronchospasm, Emesis, Lacrimation, Salivation) or SLUDGE (Salivation, Lacrimation, Urination, Defecation, GI upset, Emesis).